UH-CI/agave-container-workshop-08072018/01-Introduction.md

 A training account on the University of Hawaii Agave Platform's public tenant has also been allocated to you.

 ## Login
-The Jupyter HUB server is available at uh-jupyter.its.hawaii.edu
+The Jupyter HUB server is available at <a href="https://uh-jupyter.its.hawaii.edu">https://uh-jupyter.its.hawaii.edu</a>

 Usernames will be your UH credentials - this uses the UH authentication system and is secure.
 You will need to "Approve" Agave OAuth access to your profile to complete the login process.